Piano Sonata No. 11 (Beethoven): I. Allegro con brio

 II.
-Adagio con molto espressione
+Adagio con molta espressione

 The second movement is in E♭ major and is also in sonata form.
 Its opening melody is often compared to the later music of Chopin.
 The exposition starts in the tonic key and ends in the dominant key.
 The development plays around with the first theme of the exposition, slowly building intensity until both hands play constant sixteenth notes.
 The right hand plays a second voice above its 16th notes, and a little later, the left hand plays a bass line consisting of just B♭s.
 The left hand then stops and the right hand flows right into the recapitulation.
 The recapitulation stays in the tonic key for the rest of the movement.

 III.
 Menuetto

 The third movement is in minuet and trio form, but the trio is instead a very contrasting "Minore".
-The first 30 measures of the Menuetto are in B♭ major, the Minore is in G minor (the relative minor of B flat major).
+The first 30 measures of the Menuetto are in B♭ major, the Minore is in G minor (the relative key of B-flat).
 The end of the Minore is marked Menuetto D.C. senza replica which means to play the Menuetto again, this time without taking the repeats.
 This is the shortest movement.